 - Tiny Toon Adventures: How I Spent My Vacation has Mr. Hitcher, a chainsaw-wielding psychotic killer with a strange aversion to pork and duck.
 When Hamton's Family, who are on their way to HappyWorldLand, pick him up, they don't see him as a psychotic killer.
 Plucky, who is going to HappyWorldLand with them, is the only one who does, as he listened to a radio broadcast describing Mr. Hitcher as an escaped convict.
 Even worse, before he could get the important number to call the authorities, Hamton's Mom shut off the radio, saying there was too much sensationalism in the media.
 After narrowly avoiding getting sliced by Mr. Hitcher's chainsaw, it is later revealed that Hamton gave Mr. Hitcher Plucky's address, rather than his own, and at the end of the movie, Mr. Hitcher is seen chasing and trying to attack Plucky after Hamton shows him to the class.

 - The Hitcher (1986) is about a driver who is stalked and manipulated by a hitchhiking spree killer after foiling the man's direct attempt on his life.
-Screenwriter Eric Red said the story was inspired by song "Riders on the Storm" (see Music, below).
-Was later remade in 2007.
+Screenwriter Eric Red said the story was inspired by The Doors' song "Riders on the Storm."
+Was remade in 2007.

 - Detour uses a variant: the driver dies accidentally, and the rider (who is the protagonist) seizes the opportunity to steal his identity.
 Later, he picks up a hitcher of his own — who figures out what happened and blackmails him over it.